bksubhuti/tpr_downloads/iuliu_test/getting-SQL-import-from-db.md

 # Getting SQL Import from DB
-For reverse engineering how the VRI Tipitaka XML maps to the SQLLite DB schema, it is necessary to compare the current SQL data to the XML.
+For reverse engineering how the VRI Tipitaka XML maps to the SQLite DB schema, it is necessary to compare the current SQL data to the XML.

 To do so I first dumped the DB schema:
 ```